scott-griffiths/bitstring/doc/packing.rst

 Packing
 -------

-Another method of creating :class:`BitArray` objects is to use the :func:`pack` function.
+Another method of creating :class:`BitStream` objects is to use the :func:`pack` function.
 This takes a format specifier which is a string with comma separated tokens, and a number of items to pack according to it.
 It's signature is ``bitstring.pack(format, *values, **kwargs)``.

 For example using just the ``*values`` arguments we can say::